Retiring in New Hampshire: a complete guide

 Summary

-• New Hampshire is a popular retirement destination for many Americans seeking a peaceful and scenic environment.
+New Hampshire is a popular retirement destination for many Americans seeking a peaceful and scenic environment, with over 200,000 retirees calling New Hampshire home.

-• Portsmouth is a historic coastal town known for its charming downtown area and cultural attractions and often comes out on top of the best places to retire in New Hampshire.
+Portsmouth is a historic coastal town known for its charming downtown area and cultural attractions, and it often comes out on top of the best places to retire in New Hampshire.

 When choosing where you'll spend your retirement, it's important to weigh up the advantages and disadvantages of your chosen location.